-A Weekend in Bremen, Germany
+A weekend in Bremen, Germany

-We didn’t choose Bremen because of anything in particular except that we wanted a weekend away, and we also felt we needed to be close enough to get home quickly if anything went wrong with the three teenagers we were leaving behind.
+On that first visit, we didn’t choose Bremen because of anything in particular except that we wanted a weekend away, and we also felt we needed to be close enough to get home quickly if anything went wrong with the three teenagers we were leaving behind.
 At least I wanted to be close; my husband didn’t agree that it was necessary.

 Disclosure: This article contains affiliate links.
 If you click on one and make a purchase, I will receive a small commission.
 This will not affect your price.
+Privacy policy.

 Bremen Altstadt